 - Swap pasta for zucchini noodles made with a vegetable sprialliser or if you can’t be bothered with that and let’s face it “fast and easy” is the catch cry of many a home cook who’s just over it, break off small florets of cauliflower, steam or microwave, add olive oil and salt and pepper and put your sauce over the top.
 This is easier than cooking pasta and so much healthier.

 Not all swaps need to be food related:

-- Change up your slower walk for a brisk walk and include an uphill section.
+- Swap your slower walk for a brisk walk and include an uphill section.
 Go on push yourself until your puffing a little.

 - Swap your deodorant for one that is aluminium free or even better completely natural.
 NO PONG is a completely natural deodorant and unlike others, I’ve tried, works very well.